geneontology/noctua_app_stack/production/PRODUCTION_README.md

 # Noctua Production Deployment

 This repository enables the deployment of the noctua stack to AWS.
 It includes minerva, barista, and noctua and it points to an external amigo instance.
-The architecture is designed so that the components that make up the system can easily be provisioned, instantiated and deployed.
-When it is time for the system to be destroyed, all subsystems should be removed.
+The architecture is designed so that sub-components can easily be provisioned, instantiated and deployed.
+When it is time for the system to be destroyed, all subsystems and artifacts should be removed.

  ## Conventions
  Creating and deploying instances on aws involves the creation of multiple artifacts in Route53, EC2, S3...
 In order to easily identify all artifacts associated with a workspace instance, a naming convention is utilized.
 This allows for easy deletion when a workspace needs to be taken down.
 Geneontology dev-ops follows a namespace pattern for workspaces. it is `go-workspace-_______`.
 For noctua, it is `go-workspace-noctua`.
 Similarly, for the workspace instance, it is namespace pattern `_____-production-YYYY-MM-DD`; e.g.: `graphstore-production-2024-08-26` or `go-api-production-2023-01-30`.
 For noctua, it will be `noctua-production-YYYY-MM-DD` or `___-noctua-test-YYYY-MM-DD` where `___` should be replaced with yourr initials.
 The details about the workspace instance will be stored in the S3 buckets under `go-workspace-noctua`.
+ An instance is created on EC2.
+The instance name and workspace names are the same.

 Login into aws and view the S3 buckets information.
 Drill down by selecting 'go-workspace-graphstore'->'env:/'->'production-YYYY-MM-DD'->graphstore->terraform.tfstate.
 The Terraform state information can be downloaded.
 Specific EC2 instance information details can be viewed by selecting EC2 then clicking on instances and searching for entries with names containing 'production'.
 There should be an entry for `graphstore-production-YYYY-MM-DD`.
 DNS information will be under Route 53.
 The hosted zones section will have an entry for `geneontology.org` and `geneontology.io`.
 For production, we use domain `.org` and for testing we use domain `.io`

 ## Prerequisites
-- Before starting, ensure the following are available
+Before starting, ensure the following are available
 1.  aws credentials (aws_access_key_id and aws_secret_access_key)

 2. SSH keys in the shared SpderOak store